It seems that marketing has always been known as primarily a creative endeavour but this is no longer the case.

 High volumes of website traffic are all well and good, but if this doesn’t result in conversions, your digital marketing plan is essentially, for nought..

-That’s why it’s so important to have forms on your website that visitors can fill in with their contact details in return for a great piece of content, or a free inbound marketing assessment, for example.
+That’s why it’s so important to have forms on your website that visitors can fill in with their contact details in return for a great piece of content, for example.
 Landing pages are simply the webpage that contains the form that’ll capture those valuable contact details of the people who want to become more than just a visitor to your site.

 You might think that a visitor to your website doesn’t really need to be encouraged to fill in a form or request a quote – if they want to do any of those things, they’ll do it, right?
 Not really.